humanwhocodes/env/README.md

 // read a variable and use a default if empty const username = env.get("USERNAME", "humanwhocodes");

+// read the first found variable and use a default is empty const username = env.first(["USERNAME", "USERNAME2"], "humanwhocodes");

 // read a variable and throw an error if it doesn't exist const username = env.require("USERNAME");
 ```